 I knew when I first booked my trip to Europe that I wanted to sleep in a hostel at least one night.
 It’s been on my bucket list forever!
 I researched hostels pretty extensively beforehand, especially because I’ve seen the lovely movie Hostel, and because I’ve heard of every hostel horror story there is (see also: Bedbugs).
 I also was going to be staying in one alone.
 After being highly recommended by the Twitter account @HostelWorld, I decided to book my stay at Clink78.

-Clink78 has great reviews online, they were in a great location in London (a ten minute walk from the King’s Cross St. Pancras tube station).
-Mostly importantly though, they had great prices.
+Clink78 has great reviews online, they were in a great location in London (a ten-minute walk from the King’s Cross St. Pancras tube station).
+Most importantly though, they had great prices.
 Sold!